Dissolution of parliament: Scottish Parliament

 Under section 2 of the Scotland Act 1998, as originally passed, ordinary general elections for the Scottish Parliament are held on the first Thursday in May every four years (1999, 2003, 2007 etc.) The date of the poll may be varied by up to one month either way by the monarch on the proposal of the presiding officer.
 However, section 4 of the Fixed-term Parliaments Act 2011 postponed the general election that would have been held on 7 May 2015 to 5 May 2016 to avoid it coinciding with the UK general election fixed under that act.
 By the Scottish Elections (Dates) Act 2016, the following general election, scheduled for 7 May 2020, was postponed to 6 May 2021 for the same reason, although this became a moot point when a snap UK general election was held in June 2017 (a further UK general election was held in December 2019).
 Eventually, under the Scottish Elections (Reform) Act 2020, the "normal" term was extended to five years, which was de facto already the practice (2011, 2016, 2021 etc.).

 Under section 3 of the Scotland Act 1998, if the parliament itself resolves that it should be dissolved (with at least two-thirds of the members voting in favour), or if the parliament fails to nominate one of its members to be first minister within certain time limits, the presiding officer proposes a date for an extraordinary general election and the parliament is dissolved by the monarch by royal proclamation.

+Section 2(3) of the 1998 Act provides that the Parliament is to be dissolved ahead of a general election at the beginning of the "minimum period" which ends with that day.
+Section 2(4) provides that minimum period is determined in accordance with an order under section 12(1), which provides a power for the Scottish Ministers to make provision about elections.
+The current provision is contained in article 84 of the Scottish Parliament (Elections etc.) Order 2015 (SSI 2015/425), which sets out that the minimum period is 20 days, computed in accordance with the Scottish Parliamentary Election Rules (which excludes Saturdays, Sundays, Christmas, Easter, Scottish bank holidays and days appointed for public thanksgiving and mourning).